Finite element simulation of the liquid-liquid transition to metallic hydrogen: Numerical methods

-Imposing these, along with the boundary conditions $a_1 = 1$, $b_N = 0$ or $a_1 = 0$, $b_N = 1$, depending on the incident direction of the laser, gives a system with a unique solution for all $a_j$ and $b_j$, which is found numerically.
+depending on the incident direction of the laser, gives a system with a unique solution for all $a_j$ and $b_j$, which is found numerically.
 Calculating the time-averaged Poynting vector and normalizing it to the time-dependent intensity of the laser pulse $I_0(t)$ then gives the laser power profile as a piecewise function in space:

 Note that $S_j(z)$ is constant if $K_j = 0$, meaning that no power is lost in non-absorbing materials as expected.
 The Poynting vector is a continuous function of $z$ because of the imposed electromagnetic boundary conditions.
 For the time-dependent laser pulse intensity we use the following function, that simulates the pulses used in the experiment: